Meningitis

 Meningitis is usually caused by a viral or bacterial infection.
 Viral infection is more common but less severe than bacterial infection, which can be life-threatening.

 The viruses and bacteria that cause meningitis may live in your nose and throat.
-People of any age can carry them without becoming ill, but can infect others through close contact (ie, coughing, sneezing, sharing utensils).
+People of any age can carry them without becoming ill, but can infect others through close contact (eg, coughing, sneezing, sharing utensils).

 Some of the viruses and bacteria that can cause meningitis include: